You could make big improvements to your direct mail response rate by following some of the tips in this article.

 No 3 – Hit them with an offer they can’t resist

-The purpose of your piece of mail could be to build brand awareness, acquire new customers, retain existing customers or reactivate old customers.
+The purpose of your mail piece could be to build brand awareness, acquire new customers, retain existing customers or reactivate old customers.
 Whatever your intentions, ensure you present an offer that works for your chosen segment and aligns with your goals.

 You could consider including the following in your mailshot: